NeotomaDB/landingPages/README.md

 A repository specifically for generating RMarkdown landing pages for Neotoma Datasets

+**NOTE:** This project is deprecated and has been superceeded by the Neotoma [ndbLandingPage](https://github.com/NeotomaDB/ndbLandingPage) project, which is currently under active development.

 ## Description

 Each Neotoma dataset describes the site, site location and the data type found within the full data record.
 The landing pages act as a link between the raw JSON or CSV formatted data and the DOI link for that dataset.
 The also contain machine-readable JSON-LD text that can be used to help index pages within search engines or other online tools.